 Possession of the minimum requirements does not establish the right of an applicant to be admitted, or readmitted, to the program.
+Note: to graduate with honours, students must achieve a minimum degree grade point average of 3.00 (B standing).

-Although it is not necessary to define a specific Honours thesis topic at the time of application, it is important that the department knows there is suitable supervisory capacity and interest among faculty members to support incoming Honours students.
+Although it is not necessary to define a specific Honours thesis topic at the time of application, it is important that the BES Coordinator knows there is suitable supervisory capacity and interest among faculty members to support incoming Honours students.
 This requires the applicant to have considered their research interests and to have made a connection with an appropriate faculty member prior to submitting the application for admission.